 The poses are personal and each time we try a new pose, work through any discomfort and just give in to the pose, we are connecting with our bodies.

-When you start your practice, pay attention (be mindful) of ways your body can surprise you, how far you have come.
+When you start your practice, pay attention (be mindful) to ways your body can surprise you, and how far you have come.
 Your beautiful body is allowing to you fold forward, twist and backbend.

 As yoga helps tone your muscles and improves your posture, your clothes will fit better and will become more comfortable in your own skin.

 Related reading: Five tips to boost your confidence and mindset this summer

 Why not include yoga in your self-care routine?

 It can be daunting to go to your first yoga class, it certainly was for me.
 My anxiety was on overdrive.
 I told myself I was not thin enough and that I didn’t know what I was doing.
 I worried “what if everyone stared at me because I couldn’t do a pose”?

 These feelings quickly went away though as I soon realised that everyone was so focused on their own practice to care that I couldn’t stand on one leg!

 My yoga journey has been one of self-enquiry, weight loss, changes in self-esteem and how I see myself.
 I have always been a people pleaser and it didn’t matter if I suffered because of it.
 Now though, I feel a lot more comfortable in saying no and standing up for myself.